“As Is” in Texas Residential Transactions

 Some “As Is” Clauses Are Better than Others

-The “as is” language in paragraph 7.D.(1) of the TREC Contract reads: “As Is means the present condition of the Property with any and all defects and without warranty except for the warranties of title and the warranties in this contract.”
+The “as is” language in paragraph 7.D.(1) of the TREC contract reads: “As Is means the present condition of the Property with any and all defects and without warranty except for the warranties of title and the warranties in this contract.”
 Many real estate lawyers consider this wording to be only minimally adequate at best.
 For a seller, it is better than nothing—although not by much.
 When writing a good “as is” clause, brevity is not a virtue.

 The drafting principle that applies here is that it is not just the existence of an “as is” clause that matters but its quality and strength.
 An effective “as is” clause is thorough in its scope and coverage.
 It should go beyond property condition and exclude representations and warranties on the part of the seller or the seller’s agent.
 Oral statements should also be disclaimed.
 It is also a good idea to state that any statements by the seller are made to the best of the seller’s current actual knowledge.
 The “as is” clause can further state that the buyer will be relying solely on the buyer’s inspections and other due diligence.
 Just adding these few additional points can improve the quality and strength of an “as is” clause, yet the TREC contract does not give a residential seller this flexibility.

 One often sees extensive “as is” provisions in commercial contracts.
 It is, however, worth asking: Why should comprehensive “as is” provisions be limited to commercial properties?
 Given the value of residential transactions today and the clear legal vulnerability of sellers, is there a valid reason for giving residential sellers second-class treatment when it comes to an effective “as is” clause?
-Why is it more important to give the seller of a $300,000 commercial warehouse better “as is” protection than the seller of a $3M residence?
+Why is it more important to give the seller of a $500,000 commercial warehouse better “as is” protection than the seller of a $2M residence?

-Scope of the “As Is” Clause
+Scope of an “As Is” Clause

-the realty (surface and sub-surface)
+the realty (surface and sub-surface);

-the home, garage, and any other improvements
+the home, garage, and any other improvements;

-any included fixtures, appliances, accessories, and furniture
+included fixtures, appliances, accessories, and furniture;

-the availability and condition of utilities
+the availability and condition of utilities;

-any survey or plat provided to the buyer
+any survey or plat provided to the buyer;

-any documents, reports, receipts, or other documents provided
+any reports, receipts, or other documents provided;

 An “as is” clause in Texas should be clear, conspicuous, and unequivocal, preferably set in bold and all caps.
 It should be declared that “as is” is a material term of the contract that is specifically-negotiated and not mere boilerplate.